legalesign/LegalesignCsharpSDK/src/LegalesignTest/QUICKSTART.md

 ### Upload and send a PDF

 You will most likely use text-tags within your PDFs, to define where people will sign or fill out any forms.
+Using the `processTags=true` parameter lets the system know to look through your document and make fields for information and signatures for the recipient to sign.

 Lets upload a PDF using the 'with_http_info' version of the POST request to get the ID: